Vonage/vivid-3/libs/components/src/lib/dialog/README.md

 ### Z-index

-When the dialog is not set as `modal` its initial z-index can be changed if needed.
+When the dialog is not set as `modal` its initial z-index can be changed if needed by setting `--dialog-z-index`.

-`--dialog-z-index`

-- Type: `string`
-- Default: `undefined`

 ### Inline min & Max size

-The Dialog has default `min-inline-size` and `max-inline-size`.
-This can be changed with setting a new value. setting the same value for `min-inline-size` and `max-inline-size` will set a definitive width to the dialog.
+The Dialog has default `--dialog-min-inline-size` and `--dialog-max-inline-size`.
+This can be changed with setting a new value. setting the same value for `--dialog-min-inline-size` and `--dialog-max-inline-size` will set a definitive width to the dialog.
-When setting a new value for `min-inline-size` and `max-inline-size` take in consideration if defendant value are needed for mobile.
+When setting a new value for `--dialog-min-inline-size` and `--dialog-max-inline-size` take in consideration if defendant value are needed for mobile.

-`--dialog-min-inline-size`
-`--dialog-max-inline-size`

-- Type: `string`
-- Default: `undefined`

 ```html preview
 <style>